-Your award is based on the expected enrollment that you report on your Dominican Financial Aid Application, or as required by the financial aid you receive.
+Your award is based on the expected enrollment that you report on your Adult Degree Completion/Graduate Financial Aid Application, or as required by the financial aid you receive.
 Your eligibility may be affected if you change your enrollment plans, and funds may be adjusted, rescinded, or returned to the federal student aid programs if you do not enroll as expected.
 Full-time enrollment is required to receive most Dominican Scholarships and Grants, except as noted in the Financial Aid Award Guide.

 Your cost of attendance is based on the housing status you indicate on your financial aid or admissions application.
 If your housing plans change, it may impact your financial aid eligibility since there are different costs associated with on-campus residence, off-campus apartment or home, or commuting from a relative’s home.

 If you will receive additional financial aid resources that are not listed on your award letter, such as private scholarships or grants, Veterans Benefits, or tuition reimbursement, you must report those sources to the Financial Aid Office.

 Financial aid resources are credited to the student bill.
 Most federal financial aid and institutional scholarships may not be disbursed earlier than 10 days prior to the start of the standard semester’s first day of classes.
 The Federal Pell Grant and Cal Grant programs credit to the student account after the Add/drop date of each semester.
 Some types of aid require verification of eligibility and/or additional processing before the funds can be applied to the student bill.
 These include, but are not limited to, Cal Grants, Federal Pell Grants, Stafford, and Perkins loans.
 The Parent PLUS Loan is a credit-based loan that requires approval through a lender.